Walking city: Features

 In walking cities, everything was "crammed into the smallest space possible".
 Streets were by necessity narrow, overhanging upper stories were common, and they were often surrounded by walls for defensive purposes.
 Urban planning and policies related to zoning and infrastructure allow modern cities to be more walkable.
-Urban sprawl and past city planning affects current public transit systems, such as the United States which spends more public tax dollars on transit but is less accessible.
+However, past city planning affects current public transit systems, causing areas with large urban sprawl to have less accessible public transit.
+An example of this is the United States, which spends more public tax dollars on transit than comparable European and Asian countries, but has lower ridership.

+Walking cities can allow for greater economic, health, and social outcomes by allowing opportunities for connection in environments that prioritize human health over vehicular transit.
+Non-vehicular transit tends to be more reliable, affordable, and can increase ease for a consumer to get from shop to shop.
+Walking cities also allowed for physical activity during the COVID-19 pandemic, giving a way to be outside safely.
+The pandemic saw an increase in walking for leisure, as compared to walking for utilitarian purposes, a trend that has remained consistent in the years following the lockdowns.

+Green spaces and parks within walking cities can encourage the physical activity of residents of all ages.
+They can reduce air, water, and noise pollution by creating sustainable outdoor spaces.

 Examples

-Some of the most walkable cities around the world include Florence, Athens, Edinburgh, Madrid, and Washington D.C.
+The ten most walkable cities around the world are Florence, Venice, Riga, Athens, Hamburg, Edinburgh, Madrid, Porto, Tallinn and Stockholm according to a 2002 study by tourlane.com.

 The walkability of an area is determined by factors such as density, functional mix, and access networks.
 In addition, the Institute for Transportation and Development Policy (ITDP) ranked the walkability of cities according to the closeness to car-free places (100m), closeness to healthcare and education (1km), and by small size of city blocks.
 Components including the allocation of funds toward public transit and walkways, as well as zoning and infrastructure changes contribute to the success of walkable cities.

-In Spain, Madrid combines inner-city transit with light-rail trains to provide over 89% of the population access to the transit system from less than one kilometer away.
+Spain, Madrid combines inner-city transit with light-rail trains to provide over 89% of the population access to the transit system from less than one kilometer away.

-Environmental Impact
+Environmental impact

 Walkable cities encourage walking, biking, and public transit opposed to passenger vehicles, which decreases the use of fossil fuels.
 In the United States, transportation is the largest contributor of green house gas emissions, accounting for 27% of the total in 2020.
 Moreover, increased walkability results in less air and noise pollution, as well as additional land for green space that is not being used by vehicles.
 These factors along with others tackle environmental disproportionality and injustice through ameliorating climate change and diversifying accessibility.
-The United Nations outlines 17 different Sustainable Development Goals that aim to tackle social and environmental problems.
+The United Nations outlines 17 Sustainable Development Goals that aim to tackle social and environmental problems.
 Walking cities address SDG #11: Sustainable Cities and Communities through urban planning that allows access to better transportation.